Avaneeshakrishna/Breed-Recognition-for-Dogs/README.md

 # Breed-Recognition-for-Dogs

-In this project, we train and test a deep learning model to classify the dog breeds.
+In this project, we train and test a deep learning model(ResNet50) to classify the dog breeds.

 ## Description